PatrykLyszkowski/Projects/README.md

 - `Power Platform/` – projects built with tools available in Microsoft 365 (Power Apps, Power Automate, SharePoint, Power BI, etc.)
 - (future) `Power BI/` – dashboards and analytical reports

-> Note: Some projects also integrate SQL and Python, but they are not separate categories — they are used as complementary technologies within automation and analytics solutions.

 ## Projects

 - [AbsenceApp](./Power%20Platform/AbsenceApp) – HR leave management system automating employee absence requests using Power Apps (Canvas + Model-Driven), Dataverse, Power Automate workflows and Azure AD integration with role-based security.